 OSHA 40 hour Hazardous Waste Operations and Emergency Response Certification.

-Set-up, operation and data-processing of geophyisical equipment, including:
+Set-up, operation and data-processing of geophysical equipment, including:

-- Iris Syscal -R2 resistivity system; T-VLF (Very Low Frequencies) survey instrument.
+- Iris Syscal -R2 and Iris Syscal Pro 48 Channel resistivity systems; T-VLF (Very Low Frequencies) survey instrument.

 - Geonics EM-31; EM-61.